gsu-protocol/oracles/README.md

 ```

-The setup scripts can also be used configure Omnia as a relay running with `systemd`:
+The setup scripts can also be used configure Omnia as a relay running with `systemd` but first make sure spire is running:
 ```

 sudo ./setup/run_it_relay.sh --gofer <PATH_OF_CONFIG> --omnia <PATH_OF_CONFIG> --spire <PATH_OF_CONFIG>

+for example:

+sudo ./setup/run_it_relay.sh --gofer /home/oracles/gofer.json --omnia /home/oracles/omnia_relay.json --spire /home/oracles/spire1.json

 ```